AutoMapper/AutoMapper/CONTRIBUTING.md

 ## Platform
 AutoMapper is built using the RTM tooling that ships with Visual Studio 2017.
 This is the only configuration accepted.

+## Building

+Run `psake.cmd` from the command line.
+This builds and runs tests.

 ## Bugs and feature requests?
 Please log a new issue in the appropriate GitHub repo: